mark-van/cookie-break/README.md

 - As a user, I want to be able to switch on and off audio functionality
 - As a user, I want to be able to return to the app with my settings preserved
 - As a user, I want to be able to see new eaten cookie entries at the top of my screen without scrolling
+- As a user, I want to be able to use the app on any mobile device

 ## Who will use it
 Cookie lovers and people on a diet looking to chance/track their cookie consumption